This article describes how to get started with LYNX TameFlow. The following topics will be addressed:

 Enter Card Fields (Units-of-Measure)

-The next step is therefor to define a set of fields via the Unit-of-Measure table, which will appear later again as properties that can be selected by Card type within the Card Configuration Editor.
+Therefore, the next step is to define a set of fields via the Unit-of-Measure table, which will appear later again as properties that can be selected by Card type within the Card Configuration Editor.

 Enter a "Status" Unit of Measure